History of Skip Bayless in Timeline

 May 2007: Cold Pizza Rebranded as First Take

-In May 2007, "Cold Pizza" was rebranded as "First Take", and production was moved to the network's headquarters in Bristol, Connecticut.
-Around this time, Skip Bayless stopped writing for ESPN.com.
+In May 2007, the show 'Cold Pizza' was rebranded as 'First Take' and moved to ESPN's headquarters in Bristol, Connecticut.
+Around this time, Bayless stopped writing for ESPN.com.

-In 2009, Skip Bayless was inducted as one of the five members of the inaugural class of the Vanderbilt Student Media Hall of Fame.
+In 2009, Skip Bayless was inducted into the inaugural class of the Vanderbilt Student Media Hall of Fame.

 2010: Appearance in Pony Excess

-In 2010, Skip Bayless appeared in the ESPN 30 for 30 film, "Pony Excess", about the Southern Methodist University football scandal.
+In 2010, Skip Bayless appeared in the ESPN 30 for 30 film, 'Pony Excess', which covered the Southern Methodist University football scandal.

 August 2012: Resumes Writing for ESPN.com

-In August 2012, Skip Bayless resumed writing columns for ESPN.com.
+In August 2012, Skip Bayless resumed writing columns for ESPN.com after a period of not contributing to the website.

 2012: Sports Emmy Nomination and Webby Award

-In 2012, Skip Bayless was nominated for a Sports Emmy Award and was the co-recipient of a Webby People's Voice Award for "All He Does Is Win", a mashup of clips of Bayless passionately defending Tim Tebow.
+In 2012, Skip Bayless was nominated for a Sports Emmy Award and received a Webby People's Voice Award for 'All He Does Is Win', a remix of clips of him defending Tim Tebow.

-On April 26, 2016, it was reported that Skip Bayless had parted ways with ESPN and would be moving to Fox Sports after his contract expired in August.
+On April 26, 2016, it was reported that Skip Bayless would be leaving ESPN and moving to Fox Sports after his contract expired in August.

 June 2016: Departure from First Take